aisingapore/Novella/README.md

 In the context of NUS Libraries, items refer to books/articles/e-resource titles, and transactions refer to borrowings/ downloads.
 In other contexts, items could refer to products and transactions could refer to purchases.

 Recommender systems play a different but complementary role to search engines, in that they are designed to uncover items that are less explicit matches, but could be novel or pleasant discoveries for the user.
-This exposes users and customers to more varied choices that still retain relevance and interest.
+This exposes users and customers to more varied choices that still retain relevance, thereby increasing interest and engagement.
 ![recsearch.png](recsearch.png)